uwspstar/20-Day-Challenge-List/C#/1-50 Interview Questions.md

 #### English Explanation:

-The **`finally`** block in C# is used to execute code regardless of whether an exception is thrown or caught.
-It is often used for cleanup operations, such as releasing resources, closing file handles, or disposing of objects.
+The **`finally`** block in C# is used to `execute code regardless of whether an exception is thrown or caught`.
+It is often used for `cleanup operations`, such as releasing resources, closing file handles, or disposing of objects.
 The code in the `finally` block is guaranteed to execute after the `try/catch` block completes, even if an exception is thrown.

 #### Chinese Explanation: